prakhead/Zoolander2/README.md

 * Change proxy_ip_address variable in install_ansible.yml: `nano install_docker.yml`
 * Recreate container: `ansible-playbook --ask-become-pass ./install_docker.yml`

+## Update to latest version
+* To get the latest version of these files: `cd ~/Zoolander2 && git pull`

 ## Monitoring system
 I have thown together a tmux script that should show some different indicators of system activity: `bash ./load_monitor.sh`